Control of lead at work (Third edition)

 For clarification, the lead form must be either inhalable (dust, vapour or fumes), ingestible (powder, dust, paint or paste) or skin absorbable (alkyls or naphthenate).
 Styled presentation (eg bold, italics, margin coding) aids easy distinction between texts pertaining to the Regulations, the Approved Code or additional guidance.

-HSE has recently consulted on proposals to review its Approved Codes of Practice (ACOPs).
-Details of proposals and the outcome of the consultation are available.
+HSE consulted on proposals to review its Approved Codes of Practice (ACOPs).